jaykhan-dev/portfolio-docs/blog/2022-11-01-react-intro.md

 React JS is a JavaScript library for creating User Interfaces.
 It was created at Facebook and is very popular as most jobs for frontend development require knowledge of [React](https://reactjs.org).

 This blog will briefly go through all the major and must know concepts for using React.
-Mastering the basics will give you a solid foundation on which to build well made user interfaces that a joy to use.
+Mastering the basics will give you a solid foundation on which to build well made user interfaces that are a joy to use.

 <!-- truncate -->

 ### Virtual DOM

-React works by creating a virtual DOM in memory which is then manipulated.
+React works by creating a virtual DOM in memory which can then be manipulated.
 These changes in state are then rendered onto the page.

 ### CDN